objektwerks/kafka.embedded/README.md

 Kafka Embedded
 --------------
->EmbeddedKafka feature tests, to include a simulation using Akka, Kafka, uPickle, Quill and H2.
+>Embedded Kafka feature tests, to include a simulation using Akka, Kafka, uPickle, Quill and H2.

 Simulation
 ----------